Deltares/Wflow.jl/docs/src/model_docs/params_lateral.md

 | `evaporation`             | outflow into reservoir | mm Δt⁻¹ | - |

 ### [Lakes](@id lake_params)
-The Table below shows the parameters (fields) of struct `NaturalLake`, including a description of these parameters, the unit, and default value if applicable.
+The Table below shows the parameters (fields) of struct `Lake`, including a description of these parameters, the unit, and default value if applicable.
 The parameters in bold represent model parameters that can be set through static input data (netCDF), and can be listed in the TOML configuration file under `[input.lateral.river.lake]`, to map the internal model parameter to the external netCDF variable.

-Two parameters lake coverage `areas` and the outlet of lakes (unique id) `locs` that are not part of the `NaturalLake` struct are also required, and can be set as follows through the TOML file:
+Two parameters lake coverage `areas` and the outlet of lakes (unique id) `locs` that are not part of the `Lake` struct are also required, and can be set as follows through the TOML file:

 ```toml